Knowledge production is a collaborative process.

 I examine human dimension of climate change in the high Himalaya from an Indigenous perspective.

-My current research applies community-based approach to exploring the possibilities of collective survival on warming planet.
+My current research explores the possibilities of collective survival on warming planet.
 It builds on my nearly two decades of climate change study in the Himalayas and long-term ethnographic study of the Sherpa community at home in the mountains and in the diaspora.

 I believe that our sustainability as a Sherpa people in the wake of climate change depends on keeping our songs and stories about people, places and things alive for the next generation.